 10. Can visitors check in using one mode and exist using another mode (e.g. QR and NRIC)?

 11. What happens if SafeEntry breaks down?
 Is there flexibility in the enforcement of SafeEntry?

 Businesses should tap on the alternate mode of SafeEntry in the unlikely event that their preferred mode breaks down, i.e. use SafeEntry QR as back-up if SafeEntry NRIC is the preferred mode, and vice versa.
 Businesses may do so by setting up the alternate mode at https://www.SafeEntry.gov.sg.
-We do not recommend hard copy form filling as a back-up.
+SafeEntry does not recommend hard copy form filling as a back-up.

 12. Deployment of SafeEntry can result in significant congestion during certain periods.
 Can businesses and venues temporarily stand down SafeEntry during these periods?

 It is important to capture information for SafeEntry especially during high footfall periods.
 Businesses and venues should develop plans so that they are able to implement SafeEntry at all times.
 Businesses should have a system to manage potential crowds, for instance, putting up more QR codes so that people can pre-fill their information before reaching the entrance.

-13. With the implementation of SafeEntry, is the travel and health declaration still required?
+13. With the implementation of SafeEntry, are the health and other relevant declarations still required?